 Costa Rica demonstrated with its decarbonization plan that implementing public policies for the prosperity of the planet is possible.
 The plan presented the previous year by the government of President Carlos Alvarado has been the reason why Costa Rica was crowned as Champion of the Earth.

-In addition to being a Champion of the Earth, Costa Rica was also recognized by the Montreal Protocol.
+In addition to be a Champion of the Earth, Costa Rica was also recognized by the Montreal Protocol.
 The National Customs Service and the Ozone Office of MINAE received the award for their hard work in confiscating products that deplete the ozone layer.

 The Montreal Protocol is an international agreement negotiated in 1987 during the Vienna Convention.
 It was designed to protect the fragile ozone layer, identifying substances responsible for its depletion and committing the 196 signatory countries to reduce and eliminate its use.